Album “DEVIL’S MACHINE” (GMR Records, 2021)

 “Disgraceful” is another song that could be really radio-active.
 Here, Roof Down explores the melodic and slightly calmer side of the grunge.
 Ballad?
 No, just more skinny and fragile grunge.”

-– Henrik Fitinghof, journalist/chefredaktör vid Svenska Media
+– Henrik Fitinghof, journalist/editor-in-cheif at Svenska Media

-(LIKE THE WAY HE IS, single):
+LIKE THE WAY HE IS

 “Great song, congratulations!
 Great energy, fresh song, like the production as well!”